 - 1. Type and Level: Outcome, Key. - 2.
 Rationale, Relevance, Reliability: This indicator measures the number of uncontrolled environmentally contaminated sites that were identified, investigated and cleaned up, demonstrating progress toward restoration of the state's natural resources.
-This indicator was audited by the Louisiana Legislative Auditor in FY2013 and found to be relevant, reliable, measurable, and aligned with the objective. - 3.
+This was previously counted under PI 26017 that was audited by the Louisiana Legislative Auditor in FY2013 and found to be relevant, reliable, measurable, and aligned with the objective. - 3.
 Use: This indicator will be used in management decision- making and other agency processes as well as performance-based budgeting. - 4.
 Clarity: This indicator clearly identifies what is being measured.
-This indicator was audited by the Louisiana Legislative Auditor in FY2013 and found to be easy to understand. - 5.
-Data Source, Collection and Reporting: Data for this indicator will be retrieved from the Advantage RM (formerly TEMPO) data system. - 6.
-Calculation Methodology: Calculation is a simple count in the data system. - 7.
+This indicator measures remediation sites evaluated and found to meet closure requirements, except payment of oversight fees owed to the Department.
+PI 26017 was audited by the Louisiana Legislative Auditor in FY2013 and found to be easy to understand. - 5.
+Data Source, Collection and Reporting: Data for this indicator will be retrieved from the TEMPO360 data system. - 6.
+Calculation Methodology: Calculation is a count in the data system of evaluated remediation sites. - 7.
 Scope: This indicator is disaggregated. - 8.
 Caveats: None. - 9.
-Accuracy, Maintenance, Support: This indicator and subsequent performance data were audited by the Louisiana Legislative Auditor in FY2013 and found to be accurate.
-The reported data is maintained in the Advantage RM data system.
-This indicator was previously combined with UST sites when audited in the OEC under indicator 23147. - 10.
-Responsible Person: Percy Harris
+Accuracy, Maintenance, Support: This indicator is different from the previous indicator 26017 in that the current indicator documents remediation sites meeting the closure requirements, except the payment of oversight fees owed to the Department.
+The previous indicator and subsequent performance data were audited by the Louisiana Legislative Auditor in FY2013 and found to be accurate.
+The reported data is maintained in the TEMPO360 data system. - 10.
+Responsible Person: Estuardo Silva